LukasDerasmo/credit-fraud-analysis/REPORT.md

 * **First**, deploy an automated rule that flags accounts exhibiting an abnormally high frequency of low-value transactions within a short time window (e.g., 3+ transactions under $50 in 5 minutes).
 This directly counters a common tactic used by fraudsters to evade simple high-amount alert thresholds.
 * **Second**, integrate the PCA vector analysis into this live transaction scoring engine.
 Any transaction with a signature falling within this high-risk "kill zone" (e.g., V17 \< \-5 and V14 \< \-5) should have its risk score significantly elevated, triggering an additional factor of authentication or a temporary account hold for preemptive loss prevention.
-* **Third**, augment the current system with a dynamic baselining model that establishes a "normal" transaction velocity and volume for any given hour.
-The system should automatically flag any sudden deviation exceeding a set threshold (e.g., 3 standard deviations from the hourly norm), providing early warning of coordinated fraud campaigns that defy static rules.
+* **Third**, augment the current system with a model that establishes a "normal" transaction velocity and volume for any given hour.
+The system should automatically flag any sudden deviation exceeding a set threshold (e.g., X standard deviations from the hourly norm, to be determined after further analysis), providing early warning of coordinated fraud campaigns that defy static rules.